-in which the effect of One aspect disinformation can be curtailed is on the consumption side.
+One aspect in which the effect of disinformation can be curtailed is on the consumption side.
 Currently, Americans score relatively low in media literacy compared to their peers.
-23 Finland is a valuable example of a country that has also been the target of disinformation but scores much more highly on media literacy.
+Finland is a valuable example of a country that has also been the target of disinformation but scores much more highly on media literacy.
 Like the United States, Finland has a history of being targeted by Russian disinformation campaigns, but unlike the United States it has the highest media literacy among OECD countries - media literacy is mandated in public schools and students are taught media literacy starting in pre-school, learning how to decipher fact from fiction early on.
-Finnish students discuss problems they encounter in news and media across different subjects, from writing class to health class.24 Finns also enjoy a high level of trust in their government (61 percent) and news (69 percent), and feel that their government is transparent, making the landscape difficult for bad actors to exploit.25 decipher their information intake, but would require increasing public education funding, as well as depoliticizing curricula across the country, both issues which the United States is already struggling to address.
+Finnish students discuss problems they may encounter in news and media across different subjects, from writing class to health class.
+Finns also enjoy a high level of trust in their government (61 per cent) and news (69 per cent), and feel that their government is transparent, making the landscape difficult for bad actors to exploit.

+By comparison, only three out of the 50 U.S. states have K-12 media literacy education.
+A greater emphasis on media literacy in public schools would help Americans better decipher their information intake, but would require increasing public education funding, as well as depoliticizing curricula across the country, both issues which the United States is already struggling to address.
 At the same time, some effort is being made more recently by providing grants to local libraries and other organizations to offer media literacy education.

-By comparison, only three out of the 50 U.S. states have K-12 media literacy education.26 A greater emphasis on media literacy in public schools would help Americans better